Sepkoski Grants for 2020

-The Paleontological Society is pleased to announce continuation of its expanded small grants program for paleontologists living in Eastern Europe and republics of the former Soviet Union, Central and South America and island nations of the Caribbean (excluding possessions’ and territories of the USA and western Europe), Africa, southern Asia (excluding Japan, North and South Korea, China, Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Israel, Iran, Iraq, Yemen, Afghanistan, and Syria), and island nations of the Indian and Pacific Oceans (excluding Australia and New Zealand).
+The Paleontological Society is pleased to announce continuation of its expanded small grants program for paleontologists living in Eastern Europe and republics of the former Soviet Union, Central and South America and island nations of the Caribbean (excluding possessions and territories of the USA and western Europe), Africa, southern Asia (excluding Japan, North and South Korea, China, Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Israel, Iran, Iraq, Yemen, Afghanistan, and Syria), and island nations of the Indian and Pacific Oceans (excluding Australia and New Zealand).

-For 2019, the Paleontological Society will award up to twenty grants of US $1000.
+For 2020, the Paleontological Society will award up to 25 grants of US $1000.
 These grants will be made directly to individuals and not to institutions.
 Grantees will be selected by a committee of the Paleontological Society based on the quality and feasibility of the proposed research.
 Grants will be awarded to paleontologists at levels ranging from graduate students to professionals and to active retirees.

 PalSIRP Sepkoski Grants are named in honor of Dr. J. John Sepkoski, Jr., founder of the program.
 Dr. Sepkoski died at age 50 in 1999.